 But trusts are like wills on steroids.
 They offer a lot more advantages and benefits than wills.
 And there are many types available to suit specific needs and circumstances.

-Among the major reasons wealthy folks use trusts over wills is that they afford greater control in minimizing estate taxes and protecting against heirs blowing their inheritances.
-However, working- and middle-class families and individuals of any age can benefit from trusts, too.
+Among the major reasons wealthy folks use them over wills is that they afford greater control in minimizing estate taxes and protecting against heirs blowing their inheritances.
+However, working- and middle-class families and individuals of any age can benefit from them, too.

 How Does a Trust Work?